xelita/spring-boot-simple-archetype/README.md

 # spring-boot-simple-archetype
-Maven archetype to create simple Spring Boot applications
+Maven archetype to create a simple Spring Boot application